onap/doc/docs/platform/architecture/index.rst

-By unifying member resources, ONAP will accelerate the development of a vibrant ecosystem around a globally shared architecture and implementation for network automation—with an open standards focus— faster than any one product could on its own.
+By unifying member resources, ONAP will accelerate the development of a vibrant ecosystem around a globally shared architecture and implementation for network automation —with an open standards focus— faster than any one product could on its own.

 Resources